FireBreather65/FireBreather65/README.md

 <img src="2-18-header.png" />

 ```
-- 🌱 I’m currently working on developing a website for a local bakery.
+- 🌱 I’m currently working on learning React and developing my personal portfolio.

 - 💬 Ask me about Figma, Git, GitHub, HTML5, and CSS3.

 - 📫 You can reach me in the ways detailed in the "Connect with Me" section of this repo.

-- ⚡ In my free time, I love to listen to music, spend time with my cat, or hang out on the Hack Club Slack.
+- ⚡ In my free time, I love to taking public transit, listening to music, or hanging out on Slack.
 ```

 <!-- - 📝 I regularly ... -->